AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 });
 ```

-As the HTML Template Language doesn't allow to mix code inside the markup, it offers instead the Use-API extension mechanism to easily execute code from the template.
+As the HTML Template Language doesn't allow mixing code inside the markup, it offers instead the Use-API  extension mechanism to easily execute code from the template.

 The example above uses server-side executed JavaScript to shorten the title to 10 characters, but it could also have used Java code to do the same by providing a fully qualified Java class name.
 Generally, business logic should rather be built in Java, but when the component needs some view-specific changes from what the Java API provide, it can be convenient to use some server-side executed JavaScript to do that.

-More about that in following sections:
+More about this in following sections:

 * The section on the [`data-sly-use` statement](block-statements.md#use) explains everything that can be done with that statement.
 * The [Use-API page](use-api.md) provides some information to help choose between writing the logic in Java or in JavaScript.